-- 5.1 The nature of and justification for the indicative proposals identified on the St. Helier Town Centre (East) and St. Helier Town Centre (West) Traffic Plans is provided in appendix two.
-Potential change may also occur in Broad Street, however, this is unlikely to involve change to the direction of general traffic flow but rather the reclaiming of road space.
-This is also detailed further in appendix two. - 5.2 As stated above, these proposals may be subject to modification following detailed surveys, modelling and consultation on the specifics with key stakeholders.
-They are, however, indicative of the change sought in the short to medium term. - 5.3 Funds and human resources are available to implement these proposals through the Urban Renewal Programme.
+- 5.1 The nature of and justification for the indicative proposals identified on the St. Helier Town Centre (East) and St. Helier Town Centre (West) Traffic Plans is provided in Appendix 2. - 5.2 As stated above, these proposals may be subject to modification following detailed surveys, modelling and consultation on the specifics with key stakeholders.
+Indeed, recent decisions taken by the States in relation to the 2002 Island Plan specifically involving the removal of road widening lines in New Street and Burrard Street will necessitate further analysis of the traffic management proposals and a full evaluation of all potential options in this area.
+They are, however, indicative of the change sought in the short to medium term on the basis of current information. - 5.3 Some of the changes proposed in the St. Helier Street Life Programme do little to affect the flow or control of